es-contributor-test/ds-apps-main/PROJECT_HISTORY.md

 Please read through project_history.md in extreme detail so you understand where I am right now .. pay attention to working principles.
 Explore the codebase of soma-portfolio and soma-analytics repos so you understand the code in context of my project history doc.
 Let me know once you have perfect understand of my code and work.

+go through the js files to see if there are any redundancies, dead code or opportunities to optimize without breaking anything and then give me a plan (don't do anything)

 1. Read the "Working Principles" section above (defines how you think)
 2. Check the "Tech Stack & Architecture" section (current state)
 3. Understand the three repos: Hugo (archived), Streamlit (still running), Astro (current)